mertyGit/SIL/README.md

 - [ ] Creating an example simple game using SIL
 - [ ] More platforms !
 ESP32+Displays TTGO environments are next on my list

-## Building
-Its just a bunch of .c and .h files.
-Just compile & link them together with your own "main.c" program - or what you have - .
-See Makefile and examples directory how to do that if you are not sure.
-Only include one of the "...display.c" files for the target environment.
-Didn't try it in any IDE, I just used to program it in WSL2, linux in windows on the commandline.
-At this moment, the following environments are supported:
-* winGDIdisplay.c : Windows 64bit (might work with 32bit too) environment, using WIN32 API and "plain old" GDI interface
-* winSDLdisplay.c : Windows 64bit (might also work with other environments SDL is ported to) SDL will give you hardware acceleration.
-All layers will be placed as separate textures in videoram, making updating much, much faster.
-* x11display.c : Linux X-Windows environment.
-I used to write a lot of programs using XLib profesionally.
-Now I'm remembered why I hated it that much.
-* lnxFBdisplay.c : Using Framebuffer of linux environment (/dev/fb and /dev/event2 (touchscreen) should be present), like raspberry PI.
-Saves the unneeded overhead of X Windows

-Use the directive -D SIL_LIVEDANGEROUS to throw away guardrails and speed up your program if you dare to run with no-checking on uninitialized structs, out of bound arrays and NULL pointers.
-My code will work, but does yours ? ... 🤞

 ## About